jmpoholarz/HesBackRandomizer/README.md

 ## 2. Download the Randomizer

 Download the latest version of the randomizer from the [Releases Page](https://github.com/jmpoholarz/HesBackRandomizer/releases).
-You will need all three files under `Assets`.
+You will need all three files in the zip file under `Assets`.

 Place these files together in a folder, from here referred to as your **BASE_PATH**.